careweather/oneil/README.md

 Oneil is a design specification language for rapid, comprehensive system modeling.

-Traditional approaches to systems engineering are cumbersome and inaccessible to other engineers.
-Oneil enables everyone to think like a system engineer by contributing to one central source of system knowledge and understanding how their design decisions impact the whole.
+Traditional approaches to system engineering are too cumbersome for non-system engineers who don't have all day.
+Oneil makes it easy for everyone to contribute to the central source of system knowledge.
+With Oneil everyone can think like a system engineer and understand how their design impacts the whole.

-Oneil enables specification of a system `Model`, which is a collection of `Parameters`.
-The Model can be used to evaluate any corresponding design (collection of value assignments for the parameters of the model).
+Oneil enables specification of a system "model", which is a collection of "parameters", or attributes of the system.
+The model can be used to evaluate any corresponding design (which is a collection of value assignments for the parameters of the model).

-Oneil is pre-release, under construction.
-See [known issues](#known-issues-and-limitations) and [troubleshooting](#troubleshooting) for context on its limitations.

 ## Features

-Oneil makes it easier than ever to build, debug, explore, and version control models and designs of complex systems.
-It comes with a variety of features to that end:
+Oneil makes it easier than ever to build, debug, explore, and version-control models and designs of complex systems.

 * Fully-updated design with every modification (no more passing results back and forth)
 * Seamless background unit handling (say goodbye to conversions).
-* Single source of truth for equations with clean syntax.
+* Single source of truth for equations (united documentation and code).
-* Automatic calculation of possible range of extremes.
+* Automatic calculation of extreme range of possibilities.
-* Tests and reality checks.
+* Built-in tests and reality checks.
 * Command-line interface for evaluating models and designs:
   * Dependency trees for at-a-glance calculation tracing.
 * Python extensibility.